coadler/Reverse-Table-Selector/README.md

 4

-THe number 4 is now replaced with an X
+The number 4 is now replaced with an X

 [1, 2, 3, x, 5, 6, 7, 8]